Germortal/Electronic-Design/README.md

 THIS APP MIGHT BE UPDATED IN THE FUTURE, MAKING IT POSSIBLE TO SELECT THE TYPE OF CONTROLLER AND ALSO THE TRANSFER FUNCTION.

 made for the course Mobile application development - Southcolombian University - Ing.
+Julián Molina

-Julián Molina /nby: Germán Montenegro and Daniel Torres
+by: Germán Montenegro and Daniel Torres